microsoft/genaiscript/docs/src/content/docs/reference/scripts/retreival.md

 :::

+### Indexing configuration

+You can control the chunk size, overlap and model used for index files.
+You can also create multiple indexes using the `indexName` option.

 ## Web Search

 The `retreival.webSearch` performs a web search using a search engine API.
 You will need to provide API keys for the search engine you want to use.